 “Remediation” means the removal, reduction, or neutralization of substances, wastes or hazardous material from a site in order to prevent or minimize any adverse effects on the environment and public safety now or in the future;

-“Roberts Bay & Boston All Weather Roads” means any infrastructure associated with the Boston all-weather road or the Roberts Bay Cargo Dock including the Tank farm, access roads and laydown areas.
+“Roberts Bay” means any infrastructure associated with the Roberts Bay including jetties, Cargo Dock, fuel tank farm, access roads, and laydown areas.

-“Roberts Bay Cargo Dock” means the marine cargo dock located in Robert’s Bay, and associated infrastructure, as described in the December 2017 Application and Supporting Documents, submitted to the Board throughout the regulatory process;
+“Roberts Bay Cargo Dock” means the marine cargo dock located in Roberts Bay, and associated infrastructure, as described in the December 2017 Application and Supporting Documents, submitted to the Board throughout the regulatory process;

-“Roberts Bay Discharge System “means the infrastructure constructed to discharge mine Water and TIA Effluent from the Marine Outfall Mixing Box to the Roberts Bay marine environment and consists mainly of an insulated pipeline as described in the Amendment Application;
+“Roberts Bay Discharge System” “means the infrastructure constructed to discharge mine Water and TIA Effluent from the Marine Outfall Mixing Box to the Roberts Bay marine environment and consists mainly of an insulated pipeline as described in the Amendment Application;

-“Seepage” means any water that drains through or escapes from any structure designed to contain, withhold, divert or retain water or waste.
+“Seepage” means any Water that drains through or escapes from any structure designed to contain, withhold, divert or retain water or waste.
 Seepage also includes any flows that have emerged through open pits, runoff from Waste Rock storage facilities, ore stockpile areas, quarries, landfill or landfarm areas;

-“Sewage” means all toilet wastes and greywater;
+Sewage” means all toilet Wastes and Greywater;

-“Sewage Treatment Plant (STP)” means the sewage water treatment plant for sewage water treatment as described in the December 2017 Application and Supporting Documents, submitted to the Board throughout the regulatory process;
+“Sewage Treatment Plant (STP)” means the structure design for the treatment of Sewage as indicated in the Domestic Wastewater Treatment Management Plan;

-“South Dam” means the infrastructure designed as a Water and solids retaining structure utilizing a frozen core foundation with a geosynthetic clay liner (GCL) installed against the upstream side of the core, as as described in the December 2017 Application and Supporting Documents, submitted to the Board throughout the regulatory process;
+“South Dam” means the infrastructure designed as a Water and solids retaining structure utilizing a frozen core foundation as described in the Operations, Maintenance, and Surveillance Manual: Doris Tailings Impoundment Area;

+“Site Specific Water Quality Objectives” or “SSWQO” means a numerical concentration established as a target value, which has been established for specified Waters;

+“Soil Quality Remediation Objectives” or “SQRO” means the numerical concentration established as target value for soil quality remediation for contaminated sites, as determined taking into consideration applicable guidelines provided by the Canadian Council of Ministers of the Environment (CCME) Canada – Wide Standards for Petroleum Hydrocarbons (PHC) in Soil (January 2008, or am more recent amendment) and/or the Government of Nunavut Environmental Guideline for Contaminated Site Remediation (March 2009).

-“Sump” means a structure or depression that collects, controls, and filters liquid waste before it is released to the environment.
-This structure should be designed to prevent erosion while allowing percolation of liquid waste;
+“Sump” means a structure or depression that collects, controls, and filters liquid Waste before it is released to the environment.
+This structure should be designed to prevent erosion while allowing percolation of liquid Waste;

-“Surface Drainage” means all surface Waters resulting from the flow over, through or out of an operations area and is collected by means of engineered structures considered under the Storm Water Management Facilities;
+“Surface Drainage” means all Contact Water resulting from the flow over, through, or out of an Operations area and is collected as described in the Doris-Madrid Water Management Plan

-“Tailings Impoundment Area” means the Water body designated as a Tailings Impoundment Area under Schedule 2 of the Metal and Diamond Mining Effluent Regulations related to the Project;
+“Tailings Impoundment Area” means the engineered facility designated to receive tailings as described in the Waste Rock, Ore and Mine Backfill Management Plan and/or the Operations, Maintenance, and Surveillance Manual: Doris Tailings Impoundment Area;

 “Talik” means a layer or body of unfrozen ground occurring in a permafrost area due to a local anomaly in thermal, hydrological, hydrogeological or hydrochemical conditions;

-“Temporary Waste Rock Pad” means the engineered facility designed for the storage of Waste Rock and potentially acid generating rock, described in the December 2017 Application and Supporting Documents, submitted to the Board throughout the regulatory process;
+“Temporary Waste Rock Pad” means the engineered facility designed for the storage of Waste Rock and potentially acid generating rock;

-“Temporary Ore Storage Pad” means the engineered facility designed to provide additional laydown and storage to support underground operations as well as to serve as temporary ore storage as described in the December 2017 Application and Supporting Documents, submitted to the Board throughout the regulatory process;
+“Temporary Ore Storage Pad” means the engineered facility designed to provide additional laydown and storage to support underground operations, as well as to serve as temporary ore storage;

 “Traditional Knowledge” means the practical knowledge that has been gathered through the experience of living in close contact with nature and has been passed along or communicated orally, and handed down from generation to generation;